120kb less

 At first, I was tempted to simply remove this effect, thus immediately resolving the issue.
 Except I'm quite fond of the texture it adds to my otherwise bland background.

-Then, I searched for an alternate way of making a noisy grain effect that would be lighter and found it in the svg specification.
+Then I searched for an alternative way to create a noisy grain effect that would be lighter and found it in the SVG specification.

 The following simple code was the answer: